 Dates subject to change without notice.

-Contact for per person price
+* per person

 Tour price includes all transportation between destinations, accommodation, entrance fees, full-time services of tour leader, all breakfasts and 10 evening meals.
 Contact for Single supplement.

 Full time services of Japanese-speaking British tour leader plus local Japanese guides at certain destinations.

 Guided tour to Japan's southern island of Kyushu.
 Accommodation in family-run minshuku, traditional ryokan, mountain lodges and hotels.

 trains (Shinkansen Bullet Train and local trains), plane, bus and on foot.